Division polynomials for arbitrary isogenies: Recurrences and Relations to

 \subsection{Normalization in terms of formal groups}

-If we choose the normalizer $T := -x/y$ for the Weierstrass form $E: y^2 = f(x)$, and similarly $T'$ for $E'$ and $T_i$ for $E_i$, then we can specify the normalizations of $\Psi_\phi$ etc. in terms of the formal groups.
-We have expansions for the normalized invariant differential, formal group law and $x$ and $y$ coordinates:
+If we choose the normalizer $T := -x/y$ for the Weierstrass form $E: y^2 = f(x)$ over a field, and similarly $T'$ for $E'$ and $T_i$ for $E_i$, then we can specify the normalizations of $\Psi_\phi$ etc. in terms of the formal groups.
+We have expansions for the normalized invariant differential, formal group law and $x$- and $y$-coordinates: